MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/acpi-defined-devices.md

 ### Battery Device-Specific Method (_DSM)

 To support the passive thermal management of the battery by the platform, Microsoft defines a _DSM method to communicate to the platform firmware the thermal throttling limit set by the battery's thermal zone.
-For more information, see the following:
+For more information, see the following articles:

 - [Battery Device-Specific Method](battery-device-specific-method.md)
 - [Thermal zones](#thermal-zones)

 ## Control method time and alarm device

 ACPI 5.0 defines the operation and definition of the optional control method-based Time and Alarm device, which provides a hardware-independent abstraction and a more robust alternative to the Real Time Clock (RTC).
 For more information, see section 9.15, "PC/AT RTC/CMOS Devices", and section 9.18, "Time and Alarm Device", in the [ACPI 5.0 specification](https://uefi.org/specifications).
-If the standard PC RTC either is not implemented or is used as the RTC hardware backing the Time and Alarm device, the "CMOS RTC Not Present" bit of the FADT Boot Architecture flags field must be set.
+If the standard PC RTC either isn't implemented or is used as the RTC hardware backing the Time and Alarm device, the "CMOS RTC Not Present" bit of the FADT Boot Architecture flags field must be set.

 The time capabilities of the Time and Alarm device are required for platforms that support the InstantGo feature (and the Connected Standby power mode).
 These capabilities maintain time-of-day information across system power transitions, and keep track of time even when the platform is turned off.
-It is expected that the time on the platform will be consistent when different firmware interfaces are used to query the platform time.
+It's expected that the time on the platform is consistent when different firmware interfaces are used to query the platform time.
 For example, a UEFI call to get the time should return the same time that the operating system would get by using the Time and Alarm device.

 The Time and Alarm device must be driven from the same time source as UEFI time services.